skrey/yellow-extensions/source/help/en/how-to-change-the-layout.md

 ---
-Title: HTML files
+Title: How to change the layout
 ---
-Here's how to adjust the layout of your website.
+Here's how to change the layout of your website.

 ## Customising HTML